The dome of Michigan's statehouse framed by tree branches and a bright blue sky in downtown Lansing.

 Our Priorities

-From the timber, farmlands and fisheries that help power Michigan’s economy; to the forests that keep our air and water clean; to the wetlands that protect our coasts from floods and erosion—nature offers critical solutions to help our Great Lakes State find resilience in a time of change.
+From the timber, farmlands and fisheries that help power the Great Lakes economy; to the forests that keep our air and water clean; to the wetlands that protect our coasts from floods and erosion—nature offers critical solutions to help Michigan find resilience in a time of change.

-That’s why TNC works with Michigan’s leaders to advance nature-based solutions that benefit Michigan communities, lands, waters and wildlife.
-We also demonstrate the impact and scalability of investment in nature-based solutions through active conservation projects—for example, supporting “green” stormwater management practices in Detroit and helping to transform agricultural supply chains in the Saginaw Bay watershed.
+That’s why TNC works with leaders across Michigan and the Midwest to advance nature-based solutions that benefit Great Lakes communities, lands, waters and wildlife.
+We also demonstrate the impact and scalability of investment in nature-based solutions through active conservation projects—for example, supporting sustainable timber in the Upper Peninsula and helping to transform agricultural supply chains in the Saginaw Bay watershed.

 Helen Taylor